Things You Thought You Knew – Head in the Clouds

 So that's a whole other coastline of the future.
 Look at that.

+So they're gone and Can is gone.
 We're going to lose Ken.
-Right.

-So anyhow, I just want to impress upon you that when we think of Earth,
+Speaker 1 So anyhow, I just want to impress upon you that when we think of Earth,

-there's nothing inherent about the existence of land poking up above the existence of water.
+Speaker 1 There's nothing inherent about the existence of land poking up above the existence of water.
 Right.

 Cool.
 And not cool.

-the difference is that was a natural engineering of coastlines that you explained before.
+Speaker 1 The difference is that was a natural engineering of coastlines that you explained before.

 anthropomorphic engineering.
 Right.